 - Sometimes the simplest of Test cases need lots of complicated solutions to be automated.
 If these are just for a one time use, it obviously does not make sense.
 Reusability should be your focus.

 - Automation Testing does not/cannot perform Exploratory testing.

 Section #2: Test strategy

-- The first step in this direction is to understand the team’s capabilities and anticipate ahead the scope of automation coming into the picture.
-This will help choose a team that suits both the automation and manual testing needs.
-Also, pick people who have the right attitude – those do not think that manual testing is beneath their stature.
+- The first step in this direction is to understand the team’s capabilities and anticipate ahead of the scope of Automation coming into the picture.
+This will help choose a team that suits both the Automation and Manual testing needs.
+Also, pick people who have the right attitude – those do not think that Manual testing is beneath their stature.